Your Guide to Testing Progressive Web Apps

 In addition, we specifically highlighted the various options and differences for testing web apps as they relate to iOS and Android.
 The PWA framework for iOS and Android are implemented and “installed” differently on each platform, making their test automation activities different.

-- Unique mobile native commands that support the PWA framework (see below screenshots)
+- PWA test method: unique mobile native commands that support the PWA framework (see below screenshots)

-A survey that was conducted during the webinar; it seems clear that curiosity in the market is ramping up and people are starting to explore the emerging PWA technology.
-Given that PWAs are on the rise, having the know-how and tools to develop, debug and test these apps is obviously a key to success.
+A survey that was conducted during the webinar.
+It seems clear that curiosity in the market is ramping up and people are starting to explore the emerging PWA technology.
+Given that PWAs are on the rise, having the know-how and tools to develop, debug, and test these apps is obviously a key to success.
 PWA tests will need to be executed to ensure seamless user experiences.